basavaraj1997/React-CRUD-.NetCoreWebApi/README.md

-# React-CRUD-asp.NetCore Web Api Example
+React-CRUD-asp.NetCore Web Api Example
-simple and easy to understand for desing bootstrap used functionality as
-1.Create New Record
-2.Update existing record
-3.Shown the list of records
-4. Delete/Remove the record, before remove confirm dialog box to confirm and delete the record react crud Operation the react front and back end .net web API License
+This is a simple and easy-to-understand example of a CRUD (Create, Read, Update, Delete) application built using React for the front-end and ASP.NET Core Web API for the back-end.
+Bootstrap is used for styling.

+The application provides the following functionality: i.Create a new record ii.Update an existing record iii.Show a list of records iv.Delete/remove a record.
+Before deleting, a confirmation dialog box is shown to confirm the deletion.
+****License*****
-Feel Free to change the code accordingly
+Feel free to change the code according to your needs.
+The project is released under an open-source license.

-steps to run the project
+Steps to Run the Project
-steps
-1. Clone the project on you local computer/machine and unzip it
+1.Clone the project to your local computer and unzip it.
-2. create database name 'crud'(if you want other name use except suggesion)
-3. Create table to check DBScript and run it as it on sql server 4.replace your connectionString in appsetting.json file check and your user Id and password of sql server 5.run the web api project.
+2.Create a database named 'crud' (or any other name of your choice).
+3.To create the necessary table, check the DBScript.sql file and run it on your SQL Server.
+4.Replace the connection string in the appsettings.json file with your own connection string, including your SQL Server user ID and password.
+5.Run the ASP.NET Core Web API project.
-6.Open react-crud folder project in vs code
+6.Open the react-crud project folder in VS Code.
-7.gp to package.json file and change proxy url with your web api url 8.after change proxy url in package.json file to run the react project use command for run: npm run start
+7.Go to the package.json file and change the proxy URL to your ASP.NET Core Web API URL.
+8.After changing the proxy URL, run the React project using the command npm run start.

- 9. if you getting any error to try to update you NPM (To doing delete Node_modeule and run command npm install)
+9.If you encounter any errors, try updating your NPM version.
+To do this, delete the node_modules folder and run the command npm install.